brontosaurusrex/brontosaurusrex.github.io/index.md

 # Jessie from netinstall (postbang)

- the manual approach to post-banging the Jessie, work in progress
+Manual approach to post-banging the Debian Jessie, work in progress

-Attention: This is brainstorm and execution in single step, so consider this document experimental.
+Attention: This is brainstorming and execution in single step, so consider this document experimental.

 ## install Debian Jessie